 But what if you love the idea of crafting beautiful handmade gifts, but really aren’t very good at crafting?

 Or if you simply don’t have much spare time to spend making DIY gifts?

 What you need is a list of really easy homemade Christmas gift ideas.

-Which is why I’ve done some research and put together a list of 100 ideas for really easy to make DIY gifts.
+This is why I’ve done some research and put together a list of 100 ideas for really easy-to-make DIY gifts.

 All of these gift ideas can be made in less than an hour, even if you are a complete beginner when it comes to craft.

 There are ideas on the list for gifts for every member of the family, from young children through to grandparents.

 I’ve put the ideas into different categories, from things you can make in the kitchen to ideas you can sew and crochet.